corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 Topological data analysis (TDA) is a maturing field in data science, at the interface of statistics, computer science, and mathematics.
 Topology is the discipline at the interface of geometry (the study of shape) and analysis (the study of continuity) that focuses on geometric properties that are preserved under continuous transformations.
 TDA consists in the use of computational theories of continuity to investigate the shape or structure of data.
-While TDA is most commonly associated with persistent homology (PH) and mapper, it can be understood to encompass and generalize many conventional and even classical techniques, including cluster analysis, network analysis, and nearest neighbors prediction.
+While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to generalize many conventional and even classical techniques, including cluster analysis, network analysis, and nearest neighbors prediction.

 Two basic maneuvers in TDA are locality preservation and cardinality reduction. \emph{Locality preservation} is the property of some functions, such as projections or hashes, that nearby cases or points in the domain have nearby images in the codomain.
 (Continuity, as defined in analysis and topology, is a type of locality preservation.)
 This is the defining property of many non-linear dimensionality reduction techniques, including t-SNE and UMAP, but also an asymptotic property of nearest neighbors prediction and the locally-sensitive hashing used in its implementations.
-We use the term _cardinality reduction_[^cardinality-reduction], in contrast to dimension reduction, to describe techniques that produce more tractable or comprehensible representations of complex data by reducing the number of cases or points rather than the number of variables or dimensions used to represent them.
-Cardinality reduction describes cluster analysis and association (co-occurrence or correlation) network analysis, for example.
+We use the term _cardinality reduction_[^cardinality-reduction], in contrast to dimension reduction, to describe techniques that produce more tractable or comprehensible representations of complex data by reducing the number of units of analysis rather than the number of variables or dimensions used to represent them.
+For example, cardinality reduction describes cluster analysis, which maps cases to clusters, and association network analysis, which projects incidences or measurements to co-occurrence or correlation relations.

 [^cardinality-reduction]: The term "cardinality reduction" takes different meanings in the data analysis literature, including the combining of different values of a categorical variable [@MicciBarreca2001; @Refaat2010] or of time series [@Hu2011] (also "numerosity reduction" [@Lin2007]).
 Our meaning is that of @ByczkowskaLipinska2017: an $n\times p$ data table of $n$ cases (rows) and $p$ variables (columns) can be dimension-reduced to an $n\times q$ table, where $q<p$, or cardinality-reduced to an $m\times p$ table, where $m<n$.
 The most common cardinality reduction method is data reduction.

 More elaborate TDA techniques combine both maneuvers, often through the use of covering methods, as with the approximation of PH through witness complexes [@deSilva2004] or in the mapper construction [@Singh2007].
-Covering methods, in turn, can be enhanced by strategic sampling from large data sets [@], as can other proximity-based techniques like nearest neighbors.
-The maxmin procedure is often used for this purpose, as it is deterministic, is computationally efficient, and generates more evenly distributed samples than random selection.
-However, maxmin comes with its own potential limitations in the analysis of data that vary greatly in density or have multiplicities.
+Covering methods, in turn, can be enhanced by strategic sampling from large data sets [@], as can other distance-based techniques like nearest neighbors.
+The maxmin sampling procedure is often used for this purpose, as it is deterministic, is computationally efficient, and generates more evenly distributed samples than random selection.
+However, maxmin comes with its own limitations in the analysis of data that vary greatly in density or have many multiplicities.
 This is a frequent concern when sparse, heterogeneous, and incomplete data are modeled as finite pseudometric spaces.

-In this paper, we develop a landmark sampling procedure complementary to maxmin, based on the rankings of points by a distance or similarity measure rather than on the raw values of such a measure.
+In this paper, we develop a sampling procedure complementary to maxmin, based on the rankings of points by a distance or similarity measure rather than on their raw values.
 In the remainder of this section, we motivate the procedure, which we call lastfirst, as a counterpart to maxmin obtained by adapting this procedure from the use of fixed-radius balls to the use of fixed-cardinality neighborhoods.
+We work through an extended example that illustrates some common patterns of clinical data and models, how they cause problems for uses of maxmin landmark selection, and how lastfirst selection addresses these problems.
 We then formally describe the procedure and prove some of its basic properties in Section\nbs\ref{sec:procedures}.
+This technical discussion is accompanied by a small example in $\Z$ that spotlights edge cases and how they are handled, and it is followed by an example that extends the method from 1 to 2 dimensions.
 In Section\nbs\ref{sec:implementation} we report the results of benchmark tests and robustness checks of lastfirst on simulated and empirical data sets.
 We describe some basic and novel applications to real-world data in Section\nbs\ref{sec:experiments}.

 ## Maxmin